-- From the "Water Care" Menu you can to set the 1.
-"Water Refresh" timer, Figure 12.7d. - Tap and scroll the days timer 180 to change the 2. days in 30-day increments.
+- 1. From the "Water Care" Menu you can to set the "Water Refresh" timer, Figure 12.7d. - Tap and scroll the days timer 180 to change the days in 30-day increments.
 The range is from OFF to 180 days.

-Figure 12.7d Note: It is not recommended that this feature be turned OFF.
+Note: It is not recommended that this feature be turned

+OFF.
 In order to continually maintain the water healthy and clean, in addition to chemical maintenance, it should be program as instructed.

-- 3. Tap Set to confirm and save your changes. - 4.
+- 3. Tap Set to confirm and save your changes. - Tap to return to the Settings Menu. - 5.
 When the timer expires, a message will appear on the control panel display, page 71.
 The water must be drained and replaced with fresh water.
 Follow the instructions above to reset the timer.
-If you tap "snooze" the message will clear but the error icon 1 will display and the reminder screen will reappear in 10 days.
-Refer to Section 13.3, page 59, for filter location. - Tap sto return to the Settings Menu.
-5.
+If you tap "snooze" the message will clear but the error icon ⚠ will display and the reminder screen will reappear in 10 days.
+Refer to Section 13.3, page 59, for filter location.